PwC Privacy Policy

 Marketing communications

-We may collect, hold and use personal information about individuals to send marketing communications to them, including keeping clients and other contacts informed of industry developments, and products and services (including seminars and other events) that we believe may be of interest to them.
-These communications may be sent in various ways, including by email or other electronic means.
+We may collect, hold, use, and disclose personal information to send marketing communications, keeping clients and contacts informed about industry developments, products, and services, including seminars and events that may interest them.
+These communications may be sent via email or other electronic means.

-Individuals always have the opportunity to elect not to receive further marketing communications from us.
-The opt out options include, amongst others, an unsubscribe option in the marketing communication, and writing to The National Privacy Office, PwC, GPO Box 1331, Melbourne VIC 3001, or by emailing us at au_privacy_officer_mbx@pwc.com.
-In cases of written requests please allow 28 days for your request to be processed.
+You may choose not to receive marketing communications from us.
+The opt out options include an unsubscribe option in the marketing communication, or writing to The Privacy Office, PwC, GPO Box 2650, Sydney NSW 2001 Australia, or by emailing us at au_privacy_officer_mbx@au.pwc.com.
+So that we can manage your unsubscribe request, please provide us with details of the marketing communication you would like to unsubscribe from.

-In addition, you may be given the ability to unsubscribe from all marketing communications from PwC firms globally.
-Doing so will also unsubscribe you from marketing communications from us.
+You may also be given the ability to unsubscribe from all marketing communications from PwC firms globally.
+Doing so will unsubscribe you from our marketing communications as well.

 back to top